realworldocaml/book/en/07-error-handling.md

 mechanism to catch and handle (and possibly recover from) exceptions that are triggered by sub-computations.

-You can trigger an exception triggered in OCaml by, for example, dividing an integer by zero:
+You can trigger an exception by, for example, dividing an integer by
+zero:

 ```ocaml
 # 3 / 0;;